These notes refer to the publication Australia's Official Development Assistance, Statistical Summary 2017-18.

-Australia's International Development Assistance, Official Sector Statistical Summary 2016-17 reports on Official Development Assistance (ODA) statistics of the Australian public sector, whether funded through DFAT or OGD's.
+Australia's Official Development Assistance, Statistical Summary 2017-18 reports on Official Development Assistance (ODA) statistics of the Australian public sector, whether funded through DFAT or OGD's.

 Concepts and Definitions

-The concepts and definitions used in the Official Sector Statistical Summary 2016-17 are for the most part, consistent with the Statistical Reporting Directives of the Development Assistance Committee (DAC) of the Organisation for Economic and Development Cooperation (OECD).
+The concepts and definitions used in the Statistical Summary 2017-18 are for the most part, consistent with the Statistical Reporting Directives [external link] of the Development Assistance Committee (DAC) of the Organisation for Economic and Development Cooperation (OECD).

 Official Development Assistance (ODA)

-ODA presented in the Official Sector Statistical Summary 2016-17 complies with Development Assistance Committee (DAC) definitions of ODA.
+ODA presented in the Statistical Summary 2017-18 complies with Development Assistance Committee (DAC) definitions of ODA.

-Australia's aid program has been classified according to the DAC purpose code classification.
-The sector of destination of a contribution should be selected by answering the question "which specific area of the recipient's economic or social structure is the transfer intended to foster" 1.
+Australia's aid program has been classified according to the DAC Primary Purpose classification.
+As stated by the DAC this classification has been 'specifically developed to track aid flows and to permit measuring the share of each sector (e.g. health, energy, agriculture) or other purpose category "non-sector allocable aid" (e.g. general budget support, humanitarian aid) in total aid.
+The sector of destination is assigned by answering the question: "which specific area of the recipient's economic or social structure is the transfer intended to foster"1.
 The sector classification does not refer to the type of goods or services provided by the donor.